DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 Exercise precise control over which requests are blocked, challenged, skipped, or logged by leveraging the flexibility of **WAF [Custom Rules](https://developers.cloudflare.com/waf/custom-rules/)**.
 Explore [common use cases for custom rules](https://developers.cloudflare.com/waf/custom-rules/use-cases/) for practical examples, and be mindful of the [phases](https://developers.cloudflare.com/ruleset-engine/about/phases/) and the order of rule evaluation, considering the associated [actions](https://developers.cloudflare.com/ruleset-engine/rules-language/actions/).

+> Note: Consider configuring [Custom Error Responses](https://developers.cloudflare.com/rules/custom-error-responses/) for your WAF Custom Rules, or [Configuring Custom Pages (Error and Challenge)](https://developers.cloudflare.com/support/more-dashboard-apps/cloudflare-custom-pages/configuring-custom-pages-error-and-challenge/), in order to establish a coherent branding across all custom pages and responses.

-There's also the option to inspect [HTTP request body fields](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/#http-request-body-fields) (payloads).
+There's also the option to inspect [HTTP request body fields](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/#http-request-body-fields) (payloads) / Payload Inspection.
 The [encrypted payloads](https://developers.cloudflare.com/waf/managed-rules/payload-logging/) can be found in the `Metadata` field in [Firewall events](https://developers.cloudflare.com/logs/reference/log-fields/zone/firewall_events/) logs.

 For advanced threat mitigation, including potential zero-day attacks – like from SQL injection (SQLi), Cross-site scripting (XSS), and Remote Code Execution (RCE) attacks –, take advantage of the **[WAF Attack Score](https://developers.cloudflare.com/waf/about/waf-attack-score/)**.
 For instance, create a WAF Custom Rule to block requests with a WAF Attack Score below 50 (`cf.waf.score lt 50`), indicating a likely attack (`likely_attack`).
 This additional layer of defense fortifies your security measures against evolving and sophisticated threats.